Insight into Nursing Home Abuse and Neglect

 How to Spot Abuse in Nursing Homes

-Nursing home abuse happens more often than people wish to believe, and it is important to recognize and understand the warning signs.
+Recent news of a local, Kansas nursing home employee raping a 86-year-old resident reminds us how often nursing home abuse happens.
+It is important to recognize and understand the warning signs.
 Common signs of abuse can be classified into two categories: emotional and physical.
 Being aware of your loved one’s emotional and physical status is important and can help you determine whether they are exhibiting any of the following signs of abuse:

 Emotional signs of nursing home abuse:

 Mood swings and emotional outbursts

 Unusual or sudden changes in behavior (fear of being touched, sucking, biting and rocking)

 Poor physical appearance or lack of cleanliness

 Unexplained weight loss or weight gain (signs of malnutrition)

 Unexplained illness or infections